csci1710/book/book/src/chapters/finite_and_inductive/finite_and_inductive_2.md

 This simple example illustrates a **central challenge in software and hardware verification**.
 Given a discrete-event model of a system, how can we check whether all reachable states satisfy some property?
 In your other courses, you might have heard properties like this called _invariants_.

 One way to solve the problem _without_ the limitation of bounded-length traces goes something like this:
-* Step 1: sk Forge whether any starting states are bad states.
+* Step 1: Ask Forge whether any starting states are bad states.
 If not, then at least we know that executions with no moves obey our invariant.
 (It's not much, but it's a start---and it's easy for Forge to check.)
 * Step 2: Ask Forge whether it's possible, in any good state, to transition to a bad state.

 Consider what it means if both checks pass.
 We'd know that runs of length $0$ cannot involve a bad state.
 And since we know that good states can't transition to bad states, runs of length $1$ can't involve bad states either.
 And for the same reason, runs of length $2$ can't involve bad states, nor games of length $3$, and so on.